 - suspension of certifications and authorizations for services or activities provided by the organization ;

-- a temporary ban from management positions within the entity for any person discharging managerial responsibilities at chief executive officer or legal representative level, and any other individual held responsible for the breach.
+- a temporary ban from management positions within the entity for any person discharging managerial responsibilities at chief executive officer or legal representative level.

 3. Educate and train top managers about cybersecurity risk management